 Blockchain & IoT: Convergence

-The convergence of Blockchain and IoT technologies epitomizes the prime technological disruption since integration of computing and digital transaction processing systems.
-Due to continual high velocity progress in device innovation and software, it is now possible to offer transaction processing and intelligence to digital devices everywhere 24/7.
+The convergence of Blockchain and IoT technologies epitomizes the prime technological disruption since the integration of computing and digital transaction processing systems.
+Due to continual high-velocity progress in device innovation and software, it is now possible to offer transaction processing and intelligence to digital devices everywhere 24/7.
 However, there are critical adaptability challenges associated with distributed systems, as well as security, coordination, intellectual property management, identity, and privacy.

 Integrated Blockchain and IoT solutions can be created to support cryptographically secured data records protected against unauthorized alteration and modification.
-These solutions can be set-up to secure trust, accountability, and transparency while streamlining business processing and reporting.
+These solutions can be set-up to ensure trust, accountability, and transparency while streamlining business processing and reporting.

 Dan Bieler – Analyst at Forrester: Blockchain – IoT Quote:

 “it’s only normal that the distributed ledger technology, which blockchain is, will play a role in how devices will communicate directly between each other and keeping a ledger and thus trail of not just devices but also how they interact and, potentially, in which state they are and how they are ‘handled’ in the case of tagged goods.”